code-critic/cc.net/docs/README.md

      - Size parameter, which will be passed to the reference script when generating input
      - type: int
      - examples:
+        - `id: foo`
-        - size: 123
+        - `size: 123`
-        - reference solution will be called with python3 main.py -p 123
+        - reference solution will be called with `python3 main.py -p 123`
+  - `random`
+     - A number of random tests which will be generated
+     - type: int
+  - `timeout`
+     - Timeout in seconds
+     - type: `float`